sourcegraph/handbook/content/departments/product-engineering/product/onboarding/index.md

 - Complete [Process st onboarding](https://app.process.st/reports/)
   - Keep the [guiding principles](../../../../company-info-and-process/onboarding/index.md#guiding-principles) from the general onboarding page in mind - we are here to support you and you should act like an owner!
-- Write your 30–60–90 day objectives in your 1:1 doc with Christina
+- Write your 30–60–90 day objectives in your 1:1 doc with your manager

 ### Get to know the team